johnrearden/clarity/README.md

 ## UX/UI

-The UX/UI design for Clarity follows a structured approach based on the five planes of user experience:
+The UX/UI design for Clarity follows a structured approach based on the five planes of user experience: (See [Planning and Development Process](#planning-and-development-process) and [Plan and Kanban](./planning-resources/Plan-and-Kanban.md) for more detail.)

 ### Strategy
 - Created user stories to define project objectives and user needs